Discover the best Vienna Instagram spots

 14. Schonbrunn Park

 Schonbrunn Park itself is another Insta-worthy place in Vienna where you can take lots of beautiful photos.
-The grounds are literary huge, so even on a crowded day, you’ll be able to find a spot to have only for yourself.
+The grounds are literary huge, so even on a crowded day, you’ll still be able to find a spot to have only for yourself.

 How to get here: same as for Schonbrunn Palace.